omercantasdemir/omercantasdemir/README.md

 ### Hello there 👋

-I am a Computer Engineering student at Duzce University.
-Welcome to my profile!
+I am a Junior-Level FullStack Engineer and here are some projects I develop.

 <!---